(Updated April 23, 2019)

-There has been a lot of anxiety over the state of the M&A market in Western Canada in 2015.
+There has been a lot of anxiety over the state of the M&A market in Western Canada since 2015.
 As the business cycle has matured, oil prices have undergone a steep correction with the accompanying ripple effects throughout the economy.
 On top of that, political uncertainty has raised the nervousness of buyers and sellers.

-The current M&A is not as “hot” as it was in 2014.
+The current M&A is not as “hot” as it was back in 2014.
 The range of valuations we’ve seen for mid-sized private businesses has noticeably declined.
 For many business owners who have been contemplating an exit to their business, the current environment makes them regretfully wonder if they missed the opportunity to sell at the peak for maximum valuation.

 If you feel this way, we want to tell you why you shouldn’t necessarily get stressed out over market timing.

 Your company is not just another piece of a diversified portfolio.
 It is probably by far your biggest asset and selling the company would be the biggest wealth-generating transaction of your lifetime.

 This means there is lots of emphasis put on the price an owner gets when he sells his business and much less attention given to another critical consideration:

 You have to do something with the money you get from selling your business.

 In today’s environment, that means you’ll have to turn around and invest your windfall into some kind of asset class that is likely overvalued in historical terms.

 Many stock markets have more or less doubled since the last financial crisis.
 Real estate remains propped up by low interest rates, and has been growing at a rate of 1 percent per month in some major centers.
 Bond prices are abnormally high and the yields absurdly low — if I go out and buy a 10-year Canadian government bond today, my yield would be a measly 1.4%.
 Industrial commodities have declined sharply, but few investors buy commodities directly.

 To illustrate the issue, let’s think of a hypothetical example.